chrisjcox/psl-firewx-uas-codes/README.md

                       python3 openS3.py -t entry
                     This would show contents of the UASDC product bucket: python3 openS3.py -t product
+                    Optionally, you can also -i NNN to specify the OperatorID, which is useful because without it output is truncated for populous folders.

 - process_UASDC.py: This is your main code.